Drosophila: Genetics

 The data have been used for many purposes, including evolutionary genome comparisons.
 D. simulans and D. sechellia are sister species, and provide viable offspring when crossed, while D. melanogaster and D. simulans produce infertile hybrid offspring.
 The Drosophila genome is often compared with the genomes of more distantly related species such as the honeybee Apis mellifera or the mosquito Anopheles gambiae.

 The Drosophila modEncode project conducted extensive work to annotate Drosophila genomes, profile transcripts, histone modifications, transcription factors, regulatory networks, and other aspects of Drosophila genetics, and make predictions about gene expression among others.

 FlyBase serves as a centralized database of curated genomic data on Drosophila.

-The Drosophila 12 Genomes Consortium has presented ten new genomes and combines those with previously released genomes for D. melanogaster and D. pseudoobscura to analyse the evolutionary history and common genomic structure of the genus.
+The Drosophila 12 Genomes Consortium has presented in 2007 ten new genomes and combines those with previously released genomes for D. melanogaster and D. pseudoobscura to analyse the evolutionary history and common genomic structure of the genus.
 This includes the discovery of transposable elements (TEs) and illumination of their evolutionary history.
 Bartolomé et al. (2009) find at least 1/3 of the TEs in D. melanogaster, D. simulans and D. yakuba have been acquired by horizontal transfer.
 They find an average rate of 0.035 horizontal transfer events per TE family per million years.
 Bartolomé also finds horizontal transfer of TEs follows other relatedness metrics, with transfer events between D. melanogaster and D. simulans being twice as common as either of them with D. yakuba.

+The list of Drosophilia species with (nearly) fully sequenced genomes has continued to grow.
+As of March 2026, the NCBI Genomes page lists 626 genome assemblies under the genus, 254 of which are considered reference and 91 of which are annotated.
+A considerable amount of the growth can be attributed to the improvement of sequencing technologies: a 2024 work presenting 183 de novo single-fly genomes of 173 species reported a cost of $150 per sample and was completed by a single laboratory, compared to the massive international effort required for the 2007 Consortium effort involving 100 labs across 16 countries.

+The genomes for already-sequenced species are under continuous improvement.
+For example, release 6 of the D. melanogaster (strain ISO-1) reference genome from 2015 "effectively exhausts clone-based technologies for mapping and sequencing", producing numerous corrections compared to the previous release.
+Repetitive sequences remain a gap to be closed by future long-read sequencing techniques.
+In 2024, a near-complete "telomere-to-telomere" genome assembly was produced for D. melanogaster strain Canton S, closing 93.28% of gaps in the release 6 genome.